blynkkk/docs/mobile-applications/automations.md

 ![Choose condition](https://user-images.githubusercontent.com/72790181/120281228-5b3af800-c2c1-11eb-8e54-267b8aed6e79.png)

+If you don't see "Device state" condition that means you haven't enabled any datastream to work with automations.
+You need [to explicitly define]((../web-dashboard/products/datastreams/datastreams-common-settings/automation.md)) what datastreams will work as codntions.

 Blynk currently supports 4 types of automations:

 * **Time of Day** - allows you to trigger at a specific time of the day and for the specific day.